Mystery Novels set in Provence

 Death on the Riviera by John Bude (pen name) writes lyrically about the Riviera: in Cap Martin, the blue waters of the Mediterranean.
 At first, the romantic magic of the Mediterranean leaves the stodgy Scotland Yard Inspector unmoved.
 But gradually, he falls under the spell of the place.
 With part of the mystery solved, Meredith realizes he will have to return home, shuddering to wet England.
 In her review Mary-Jane Deeb writes, it is not easy either to leave this book and return to real life, away from the beauty real and imagined of this magical part of the world.

 Mary-Jane Deeb is a published mystery writer and avid reader.
 Her first novel, published in 2004, was set in Provence: Murder on the Riviera, Her protagonists, are amateur detectives: a French Grand-mere of the old school, who lives in Grasse in an old country house (a mas), and her half-American, and very modern grand-daughter Chrissy (Marie-Christine de Medici).

-A Christmas Mystery in Provence was inspired by a family holiday to the town most famous for its perfume production.
-The Provençal Christmas traditions midnight mass to the thirteen desserts provided Mary-Jane all the material she needed for this mystery.
+A Christmas Mystery in Provence was inspired by a family holiday in the town most famous for its perfume production.
+The Provençal Christmas traditions midnight mass to the thirteen desserts provided Mary-Jane with all the material she needed for this mystery.